Online Music Dictionary Beginning With S

 Sixteen-foot pitch: Organ pipe sounded at one octave lower than an eight-foot pitch.

-Sonata: A piece for a solo, or accompanied, instrument, usually in 3 or 4 movements.
+Sonata: A piece for a solo instrument or a small instrumental ensemble, usually in 3 or 4 movements.

 Song Forms: The arrangement of sections in a Song to contrast similiar and different sections.
 Often, letters are used to represent different parts of a given selection: ABA, AABA, ABACA, etc.